Skip to content

 P&L statement examples can typically be found online, allowing further insight into how different businesses format their statements.
 Searching for examples from companies in the same industry as yours or from a corporation that uses a similar business model could be particularly helpful.

-Templates are often easy to find, which you can download for your own use to organise finances; you can even search for a specialised P&L statement for small businesses.
+Profit and loss statement templates are often easy to find, which you can download for your own use to organise finances; you can even search for a specialised P&L statement for small businesses.
 In addition, automated accounting software can often help tremendously, saving you from tedious data entry and human error.

 What is a P&L statement used for?